One of the most useful benefits of WordPress is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Custom navigation menus
+- Custom navigation

 - Customer engagement – contest, live chat, currency conversion, etc.

-- Offline storage integration
+- Offline storage management

 - Faster page loading

-- Business listing directories
+- Niche directories

-- Set client appointments and appointment reminders
+- Set up appointments and appointment reminders

-- Help customers make reservations and bookings
+- Automate reservations and bookings

 - Redirect URLs